Next Flights

 Honor Flight Mission

-Collier-Lee Honor Flight's mission is to transport local veterans to Washington, D.C. to visit the memorials dedicated to honoring their service and sacrifice.
-Established on September 25, 2013, the organization was created to bring the national Honor Flight program to the Collier County, Florida, area.
+The mission of Collier-Lee Honor Flight is to transport local veterans to Washington, D.C. to visit the memorials dedicated to honoring their service and sacrifice.
+Established on September 25, 2013, as Collier County Honor Flight, the organization was created to bring the national Honor Flight program to the Collier County, Florida, area.
 Our inaugural flight took place just six weeks later, on November 9, 2013, and was a resounding success.

 These trips are made possible entirely through the dedication of volunteers and are provided at no cost to the veterans.
 Priority is given to our most senior veterans—especially World War II survivors—and to any veteran facing a terminal illness who wish to visit their memorial.
 All other veterans are eligible for upcoming flights on a chronological basis.